News Release<< Back

 Non-GAAP Financial Measures

-This press release includes the following non-GAAP financial measures: "adjusted EBITDA", and "free cash flow".
-We define adjusted EBITDA as net income/(loss) before interest, taxes, depreciation, amortization, restructuring items and other adjustments described in the reconciliations provided in this press release.
-Free cash flow is defined as cash provided by operating activities less cash disbursed for purchases of property, plant and equipment.
-We use adjusted EBITDA and free cash flow as supplements to information provided in accordance with generally accepted accounting principles ("GAAP") in evaluating our business and they are included in this press release because they are principal factors upon which our management assesses performance and in certain instances in measuring performance for compensation purposes.
-The non-GAAP measures presented above are not measures of performance under GAAP.
+This press release includes the following non-GAAP financial measures: "adjusted EBITDA", "adjusted EBITDA margin", and "adjusted free cash flow".
+We define adjusted EBITDA as net income / (loss) before interest, taxes, depreciation, amortization, restructuring items and other adjustments.
+Adjusted EBITDA margin represents adjusted EBITDA divided by revenues.
+Adjusted free cash flow is defined as cash provided by operating activities less cash disbursed for purchases of property, plant and equipment, excluding cash received or disbursed for customer tooling.
+We use adjusted EBITDA, adjusted EBITDA margin, and adjusted free cash flow as supplements to information provided in accordance with generally accepted accounting principles ("GAAP") in evaluating our business and they are included in this press release because they are principal factors upon which our management assesses performance.
 These measures should not be considered as alternatives for the most directly comparable financial measures calculated in accordance with GAAP.
 Other companies in our industry may define these non-GAAP measures differently than we do and, as a result, these non-GAAP measures may not be comparable to similarly titled measures used by other companies in our industry; and certain of our non-GAAP financial measures exclude financial information that some may consider important in evaluating our performance.
-Given the inherent uncertainty regarding mark to market adjustments of financial instruments, potential gain or loss on our Discontinued Operations, potential restructuring expenses, and expenses related to our long-term incentive compensation programs in any future period, a reconciliation of forward-looking financial measures to the most directly comparable financial measures calculated and presented in accordance with GAAP is not feasible.
-Consequently, any attempt to disclose such reconciliations would imply a degree of precision that could be confusing or misleading to investors.
+Given the inherent uncertainty regarding special items and other expense in any future period, a reconciliation of forward-looking financial measures to the most directly comparable financial measures calculated and presented in accordance with GAAP is not feasible.
 The magnitude of these items, however, may be significant.

 Forward-Looking Statements and Risk Factors

-This press release contains statements which constitute forward-looking statements, within the meaning of the Private Securities Litigation Reform Act of 1995, including but not limited to statements regarding the Company's projected second half 2016 and full year 2017 Adjusted EBITDA, free cash flow through year-end 2017 and future prospects.
+This press release contains statements which constitute forward-looking statements, within the meaning of the Private Securities Litigation Reform Act of 1995, including but not limited to statements regarding the possibility of a sale of Tower Europe, potential benefits from a sale of Tower Europe, the possibility of accretive growth or stock buybacks and projected revenue, adjusted EBITDA, adjusted EBITDA margin and adjusted free cash flow.
 The forward-looking statements can be identified by words such as "anticipate," "believe," "plan," "estimate," "expect," "intend," "project," "target," and other similar expressions.
 Forward-looking statements are made as of the date of this press release and are based upon management's current expectations and beliefs concerning future developments and their potential effects on us.
 Such forward-looking statements are not guarantees of future performance.
 The following important factors, as well as risk factors described in our reports filed with the

 - global automobile production volumes;